swcarpentry/website/_posts/2017/11/2017-11-21-apply-mentoring-cochair.md

 - Until February 2018, work closely with other co-chair (Marian).
 - In February, there will be another co-chair application.

-### Benefits:
+#### Benefits:

 - Collaborate with dedicated members of our community to better help mentor and create a network within our amazing community of instructor.
 - Assist with improving and creating new resources for our instructor and mentoring communities.
 - Meet many other amazing Software and Data Carpentry instructors and instructors-in-training.
 - Gain and practice skills in community organization.
-- Learn more about how the Carpentries function as an organization
+- Learn more about how the Carpentries function as an organization.